 Hospital-Based Massage Therapy Course (Minnesota)

-Massage Therapy Training offers an avenue for professional massage therapists to advance their practice into the health care environment.
-Through the course, participants will gain an enhanced understanding of the utilization of massage therapy and integrative medicine in the acute care hospital setting.
+The Hospital-Based Massage Therapy Course offers an avenue for professional massage therapists to advance their practice into the health care environment.
+Through the course, participants gain an enhanced understanding of the utilization of massage therapy and integrative medicine in the acute care hospital setting.

-Participants will experience self-care exploration, a team-based approach to integrative health care and scope of practice, navigation and documentation in a medical record, establishing therapeutic relationships, and treatment planning.
+Participants experience self-care exploration, a team-based approach to integrative health care and scope of practice, navigation and documentation in a medical record, the development of therapeutic relationships, and treatment planning.

 The course spans two months and is divided into three modules.